 International Day Of Clean Air For Blue Skies

-The History Of International Day Of Clean Air For Blue Skies
+The History of International Day of Clean Air for Blue Skies

 Disturbing Facts About Air Pollution

 Below are some important facts about air pollution that we think everyone should stop and read right now.
-Although it may feel a bit demoralizing to cover the following disturbing facts about air pollution, we feel that it’s necessary in order for people to understand the full scope of the problem.
+Although it may feel a bit demoralizing to cover the following disturbing facts about air pollution, we feel that it’s necessary for people to understand the full scope of the problem.

 - In the United Kingdom, over 36,000 early deaths can be attributed to air pollution.

 - Smog and soot are two types of air pollution.
-Smog is ground-level ozone combined with smoke and soot is particulate matter.
+Smog is ground-level ozone combined with smoke, and soot is particulate matter.

-- Approximately 94% of all air pollution deaths occur in low and middle-income countries.
+- Approximately 94% of all air pollution deaths occur in low- and middle-income countries.

 - Breathing in air pollution can knock a few years off a person’s life.